holgerl/3d-visualization-workshop/tasks/task3.md

 A `gl_FragColor` is a 4-dimensional vector containing the RGB-values and the alpha value of the color you want.
 You can try to tweak the numbers and observe how the output on the screen changes.

-If you change the alpha-value, you will have to tell `three.js` that you have a transparent material.
-Default all materials are fully opaque, due to performance.
+Let's try to change the alpha-value.
+But first, you will have to tell `three.js` that you have a transparent material.
+By default all materials are fully opaque, due to performance.

 ```js
 new THREE.ShaderMaterial({